 It's unlikely that we will all become experts at guessing how different faces can be put together.
 This is why we have added a Warning that will popup when your selected faces will result in a poor render.
 You may see a warning about a "High Aspect Ratio".
 This means you have some very long skinny faces that may reduce the quality of your other faces (see the section below).
 You may also see a warning about a poor "Packing Ratio".
 This means your faces don't fit together very well and there is a lot of wasted space.
 You don't have to stop when you see these warnings, but be aware that you may need to take action to get better, more efficient results.

 Sizing the Texture

 So now we are finally ready to do some actual rendering.
-I've identified the pieces I want to combine, taking care to break them up where necessary.
-I have checked my lighting.
-I have double checked that I saved a backup for my scene (hint, hint).
+We've identified the pieces we want to combine, taking care to break them up where necessary.
+We have checked our lighting.
+We have double checked that we saved a backup for the scene (hint, hint).
 Just one last thing, texture size.
 This isn't usually a tough decision, but probably will take a little guess work and maybe some trial and error.
 The standard RTT texture size is 1024 x 1024 pixels.
 Whether you leave it at that or change it depends entirely on what faces you have chosen.
 Again, how you choose a size requires a little knowledge of how RTT works.

 Within a rendered group of faces, every face keeps the same relative size.
 So if Face A is 2x bigger than Face B, the texture space used up by Face A is also 2x bigger.